st-bender/xarray-simpleunits/README.md

 >>> xru.init_units()

 ```
+(A similar method to restore the original behaviour is planned.)

-Supported operations are addition, subtraction, multiplication, and division.
+So far, the supported operations are addition, subtraction, multiplication, and division.
 Unit mismatch when adding or subtracting unitful arrays raises an exception.
 Currently, unit handling with `xarray.DataArray` requires that the respective
 array is on the left side of any calculation: